Yoshinogari Historical Park 吉野ヶ里歴史公園

 Wander through Japan's fascinating history recreated

-Although excavations and research continue, much of the park has been meticulously reconstructed to resemble what a settlement of the Yayoi period (Iron Age era) might have looked like.
-Since its inception it has become one of Saga's top attractions.
+Although excavations and research continue, many of the buildings (turrets, dwellings, castle fences, and such) have been meticulously reconstructed to resemble what a settlement of the Yayoi period (Iron Age era) might have looked like.
+Since its opening it has become one of Saga's top attractions.
 The reconstructions are impressive and include a wide range of raised buildings, storehouses, ceremonial halls, tombs, and a watchtower.

 Where tourism and academia collide